RishiDesai17/translate-api-task/README.md

     DB_PORT=Enter port on which MySQL is running SUBSCRIPTION_KEY=Enter subscription key for azure translation service
     ```
-- Create a new database in MySQL with the name "translationcache" and collation "utf8_general_ci" (v.imp.) as shown below:
+- Create a new database in MySQL with the name "translationcache", charset "utf8" (if this option is asked for) and collation "utf8_general_ci" as shown below:<br>
     <img src="https://i.imgur.com/0giezfU.png" width="400" height="80">

 ## To run